Bisotronic/archiduino1284BT/README.md

 **About us**

 Archiduino has been designed and built in Italy by Seletronica s.a.s.
+Currrently it's managed by Bisotronic.
 Archiduino is Open Hardware.
 You can find every schematic and infos clicking one of following links:

-Seletronica website: www.seletronica.com
+Archiduino website: www.archiduino.com (english only)

-Archiduino website: www.archiduino.com (don't forget to visit our **shop**!)
+Archiduino shop: http://www.archiduino.com/shop/ (english only)

-BisoTronic website: www.bisotronic.it
+BisoTronic website: www.bisotronic.it (italian and occasionally english)

 **License**

 This repository is released under the Creative Commons ShareAlike 4.0 International license.
 You are welcome to use this code for commercial purposes.
-If you'll build your own Archiduino and/or you'll improve our (poor) code, please let us know writing your thoughts here: info 'at' seletronica 'dot' com.
+If you'll build your own Archiduino and/or you'll improve our (poor) code, please let us know writing your thoughts here: info 'at' archiduino 'dot' com.
 We just started learning!

 Please consider contributing back to this repository or others to help the open-source hardware community continue to thrive and grow!